Snail Pace Transformations

 After the Christmas tree has been taken down, take a moment to reflect on all those you bought gifts for this year.
 Write down their names and ages, and as you see deeply discounted craft supplies, think about what kinds of homemade gifts you could create with them that would fulfill a gift need.

-As a fellow crafter who creates so many crafts each year, she had to create an online store to eliminate her excess, I hope this list of $5 or less DIY Christmas gifts inspires you to unleash your creative side and get crafting!
+As a fellow crafter who creates so many crafts each year, she created an online store to eliminate her excess; I hope this list of $5 or less DIY Christmas gifts inspires you to unleash your creative side and get crafting!

 Become A Snail Pacer